ofr1tz/RepData_PeerAssessment1/PA1_template.md

 ## 1  2304     0        0
 ```

+Only the steps variable has missing values.
 There are 2,304 missing value rows in the dataset.
+This corresponds to 13.11% of the observations.

-As the number of steps taken seems to depend largely on the time of the day, we impute missing values by using the mean value for the specific interval across all days.
+As the number of steps taken seems to depend largely on the time of the day, we impute missing values by using the mean value for the specific interval across all days:

 ```r